scikit-tda/pervect/README.rst

 How to use PerVect
 ------------------

-The pervect library inheritis from sklearn classes and can be used as an sklearn transformer.
+The pervect library inherits from sklearn classes and can be used as an sklearn transformer.
+Assuming that you have a list persistence diagrams where each diagram is a numpy array of points in 2D then you can vectorize by simply applying:

 .. code:: python